-Non-executive director could be considered as an outsider from other members of management.
-As a result, they need to be able to think for themselves and stick to their guns regardless of the situation.
-They need to consistently make the right decisions and use independent judgment when determining the best plan of action for a company.
-Otherwise, if a person is unable to think independently, it could have adverse consequences on an organisation.
+A non-executive director could be considered as an outsider from other members of management.
+As a result, they need to be able to think for themselves and stick to their guns, regardless of the situation.
+A non-executive director needs to consistently make the right decisions and use independent judgment when determining the best plan of action for a company.
+Otherwise, if a NED is unable to think independently, it could have adverse consequences on an organisation.

 A big part of being successful in business is seeing the big picture and implementing sound strategies.
-Consequently, it’s ideal for an NED to be analytical and able to plot a long term strategy that steers a business in the right direction.
-They should have a knack for taking a wealth of data and putting it all together and make sound decisions.
+Consequently, it’s ideal for a non-executive director to be analytical and able to plot a long-term strategy that steers a business in the right direction.
+NEDs should have a knack for taking a wealth of data and putting it all together to make sound decisions.

-For a company to thrive, it’s necessary for an NED to exchange ideas with other members of management and be able to clearly express their thoughts.
+For a company to thrive, it’s necessary for a non-executive director to exchange ideas with other members of management and be able to clearly express their thoughts.
 They should be able to critique any problem areas in a diplomatic way.
-It’s also helpful if they’ve got existing connections with other key people and businesses so they can network and bring about new opportunities.
+It’s also helpful if a NED has existing connections with other key people and businesses, so they can network and bring about new opportunities.

 Ability to Remain Unbiased

-Because an NED is an outsider, they are expected to maintain a sense of neutrality and offer a clear perspective that the normal members of management may lack.
-That’s why it’s critical that they stay unbiased at all times and make sure that their decisions are based on objectivity.
-When looking for an NED, most companies will want a person who can remain focused and do what’s best for the organisation regardless of their personal views.
-Can you think of any other important characteristics that an NED should possess?
+Because a non-executive director is an outsider, they are expected to maintain a sense of neutrality and offer a clear perspective that the normal members of management may lack.
+That’s why it’s critical that NEDs stay unbiased at all times and make sure that their decisions are based on objectivity.
+When looking for a non-executive director, most companies will want a person who can remain focused and do what’s best for the organisation regardless of their personal views.
+Can you think of any other qualities of a non-executive director that prospective NEDs should possess?

 Related post: How to become an effective NED?